Skip to main content

 RecipientShare (default)Source

-Request referrer2% of installmentRideRequest.referrer
+Request referrer200 bps (2%) of installmentRideRequest.referrer

-Offer referrer2% of installmentRideOffer.referrer
+Offer referrer200 bps (2%) of installmentRideOffer.referrer

 DriverRemainderFare minus referrer fees

-Fees are credited in CLT on-chain.
-If the same wallet is referrer on both request and offer, it can receive up to 4% of each RidePay installment (with default node config).
+Fees are credited in CLT on-chain — CLT is a micro-dollar (1 USD = 1,000,000 CLT), so a "2% referrer fee" on a $5.00 fare is 100,000 CLT ($0.10), not 2 whole CLT.
+If the same wallet is referrer on both request and offer, it can receive up to 400 bps (4%) of each RidePay installment (with default node config).

 When you get paid